 The common thread is the idea of grabbing as much market share as possible without keeping an eye on safety.

-What Will Be the Average Settlement Value of These Cases?
+What Is Average Settlement Value of an Ethicon Physiomesh Lawsuit?

-We do not know how much the average settlement value will be in the Etthicon Phsyiomesh or Artium C-Cur or even whether these cases will end in a settlement.
-But the smart money bets that these claim will ultimately reach a global settlement where most of the claims resolve where few if any plaintiffs every see the courthouse steps.
+Our lawyers do not know how much the average settlement value will be in the Ethicon Physiomesh or Artium C-Qur or even whether these cases will end in a settlement.
+But the smart money bets that these claim will ultimately reach a global settlement where most of the claims resolve where few if any plaintiffs ever see the courthouse steps.
 This June 2021 J&J hernia mesh trial postponement is more evidence of this hypothesis.

 What we do know is that the average settlement in the Kugel hernia mesh cases were about $70,000.
-The conventional wisdom here is that the average settlement value of these cases will be higher.
+The conventional wisdom is that the average settlement value of the Ethicon Physiomesh cases will be higher.

 Our lawyers are reviewing cases for compensation for mesh hernia patch cases throughout the United States.
 You may have a claims for lost wages and medical expenses.
 Most of all, you deserve financial compensation for your emotional distress and pain and suffering.
 It did not have to be this way.
 Call our mesh hernia patch attorneys at 1-800-553-8082 click here for a free online web consultation.